 They don't have proper documentation – There should be documentation from a vet that both of the parents are genetically free from health problems common to the breed.

 There is no introduction to the puppy's mother – Be VERY wary of a breeder who will not introduce you to the puppy’s mother (the father is often not available since they don’t usually live in the same home as the mother).

 The puppy hasn't been properly socialized – If the puppy hasn’t been socialized properly this is a huge red flag.
 Good breeders know that socializing a new puppy is one of the most important things they can do ensure a happy thriving dog.
-A new puppy should be handled everyday and should be exposed to other people, children, other animals and as many different situations as possible.
+A new puppy should be handled everyday and should be exposed to other people, children, various noises, other animals, and as many different situations as possible.

 They can’t produce references and won’t provide a guarantee – Once again, good breeders will always have references and provide a guarantee for their dogs and will continue communications with you even after you’ve taken your puppy home.

 Look out for anyone who breeds regularly for money – Good breeders strive for quality, NOT quantity.
 The backyard breeder will sell to anyone who has the cash, whereas a good reputable breeder will interview you to ensure the puppy gets a good home.